ministryofjustice/analytical-platform-aws-security/modules/lambda-s3-encryption/README.md

 This module is controlled and deployed by Terraform, just indicate the source module in the root of this repository.
-This module requires access to the following SSM parameter:
+This module requires access to the following SSM parameter (ListString):
 - `s3-encryption-exception-list`

 If this exception list is missing, this lambda would stop running prematurely